tgherzog/wbg-ogdtoolkit/_includes/en/tech-models.md

 This model demonstrates how the data catalog and file server might be managed separately using either internally hosted or cloud-hosted infrastructure.
 This approach is only slightly more sophisticated than <a class="model-link" href="#model1">Model 1</a>, and is more appropriate for larger datasets and catalogs.
+Cloud-hosted infrastructure is often a cost effective approach, but may not be practical in regions where bandwidth is very limited.

 </div>